-Acquisition Cost / LTV Calculation:
+LTV Calculation:

-- For a purchase transaction when the loan is secured by a newly built manufactured home that is being attached to a permanent foundation in connection with the transaction, the LTV will be determined using the lower of: - The appraised value; or - The purchase price of the manufactured home(as evidenced by the dealer's invoice) plus the land: - If the land was purchased less than 12 months prior to the loan application date, use the lowest sales price at which the land was sold during that 12-month period, or - If the land was purchased 12 or more months prior to the loan application date, use the current appraised value of the land. - If the land was acquired through a gift or inheritance, use the appraised value of the land.
-Document the acquisition and transfer of the land. - For a purchase transaction when the loan is secured by a manufactured house that already exists on its foundation, the LTV will be based on the lowest of: - The purchase price of the manufactured home and the land, or - The current appraised value of the manufactured home and the land, or - If the manufactured home was attached to the foundation less than 12 months prior to the loan application date, the lowest price the home was previously sold for during that 12-month period and the lower of the: - Current appraised value of the land, or - Lowest price the land was sold for during that 12-month period. - For a rate/term refinance of an existing unit already permanently affixed to the land, the LTV will be based on the lowest of: - The current appraised value of the manufactured home and land; or - If the manufactured home was owned by the borrower for less than 12 months on the loan application date; and - The home and land are secured by separate liens, use the lowest price at which the home was previously sold during that 12 month period plus the lower of the current appraisal value of the land, or the lowest sales price at which the land was sold during that 12-month period (if there was such a sale); - The home and land are secured by a single lien, use the lowest price at which the home and land were previously sold during that 12-month period. - If the land was acquired through gift or inheritance, use the appraised value of the land.
+For a purchase transaction when the loan is secured by a newly built manufactured home that is being attached to a permanent foundation in connection with the transaction, the LTV will be determined using the lower of:

+- The "as completed" appraised value: or - The sales price of the manufactured home (as evidenced by the dealer's invoice) plus the land: - If the land was purchased less than 12 months prior to the loan application date, use the lowest sales price at which the land was sold during that 12-month period, or - If the land was purchased 12 or more months prior to the loan application date, use the current appraised value of the land. - If the land was acquired through a gift or inheritance, use the appraised value of the land.
 Document the acquisition and transfer of the land.

-Title Information:

-- All loans must have an ALTA 7 Title Endorsement. - The property must be taxed as real property in accordance with the state where the property is located.
+For a purchase transaction when the loan is secured by an manufactured home that already exists on its foundation, the LTV will be based on the lowest of:

+- The sales price of the manufactured home and the land, or - The current appraised value of the manufactured home and the land, or - If the manufactured home was attached to the foundation less than 12 months prior to the loan application date, the lowest price the home was previously sold for during that 12-month period and the lower of the: - Current appraised value of the land, or - Lowest price the land was sold for during that 12-month period.

+Trade Equity:

+Trade equity will be considered only if:

+The borrower has contributed the minimum cash down payment prior to consideration of the trade equity; and